Improved Graph Clustering: Main Results: Performance Guarantees

+see~\cite{giesen2005manypartition} for a similar derivation.
+Given these eigenvalues of $ \mathbb {E}[A] $, we can compute the values of $ r $ and $ K $ as there is a gap between the $ r $-th and $ (r+1)$-th eigenvalues, and then solve for $ p $, $ q $ (and therefore $ t $) using the first two eigenvalues.
+In practice, we use the observed matrix $ A$ instead of $ \mathbb{E}[A] $; see Algorithm~\ref{alg:est_pq}.

-The following theorem guarantees that the estimation errors are small.
+The following theorem guarantees that the estimation errors are sufficiently small.

-\begin{thm} Under the standard stochastic blockmodel and the condition~\eqref{eq:main_cond} in Theorem~\ref{thm:main}, the parameters estimated in Algorithm~\ref{alg:est_pq} satisfy the following with high probability, where $ c_4 $ is an absolute positive constant:
+\begin{thm} Under the standard stochastic blockmodel and the condition~\eqref{eq:main_cond} in Theorem~\ref{thm:main}, the parameters estimated in Algorithm~\ref{alg:est_pq} satisfy the following with probability at least $1-4 n^{-8}$, where $ c_4 $ is an absolute positive constant:

 \end{thm} In particular, the estimated $ t $ satisfies the condition~\eqref{eq:t_cond} in Theorem~\ref{thm:main}.
-The above theorem also ensures that Algorithm~\ref{alg:est_pq} is a consistent estimator of the parameters $ p $ and $ q $ when condition~\eqref{eq:main_cond} is satisfied, a result of independent interest.
-Combining Theorem~\ref{thm:main} and Theorem~\ref{thm:est_pq}, we obtain a complete algorithm that is guaranteed to find the clusters under the standard stochastic blockmodel obeying condition~\eqref{eq:main_cond}, without knowledge of any generative parameters of the underlying model.
+The above theorem also ensures that Algorithm~\ref{alg:est_pq} is a consistent estimator of the parameters $ p $ and $ q $ when condition~\eqref{eq:main_cond} is satisfied, which may be a result of independent interest.
+Combining Theorem~\ref{thm:main} and Theorem~\ref{thm:est_pq}, we obtain a complete algorithm that is guaranteed to find the clusters for the standard stochastic blockmodel under the condition~\eqref{eq:main_cond}, without any knowledge of the parameters of the underlying generative model.